Skip to content

 What to say to a non-Muslim father

 Many converts worry: "Will my father be offended that he's not my wali?"
+This conversation matters.
+We recommend:

 1. Explain it's not about disrespect — it's an Islamic legal role with specific religious requirements